Kanban Workflow Explained

 - Spec-Driven Development - The methodology that creates work packages

-- Workspace-per-WP - How parallel development works
+- Execution Lanes - How parallel development works

 - AI Agent Architecture - How agents claim and process work